Earthwise Corded Electric Tiller/Cultivator, Model TC70001

 Garden tillers help prepare the soil for the next planting season as it helps prepare the flower beds and vegetable garden.

-Best Garden Tiller 2018 You Must Have
+Top 5 Best Rear Tine Garden Tiller in 2018

 It is one of the best garden tillers available in the market.
 This electric tiller haS garnered a good rating because of its functionality.
 It can easily be transported.
 It can cut 11 inches cutting width, and it can cut 8 inches deep.
 It comes with four steel blade tines.
 It runs on an 8.5 amp engine.
 It stands about 11 inches, which is handy and easy to store.